Clustering Three-Way Data with Outliers

 \section{Conclusion}

-An extension of \cite{clark23}'s OCLUST algorithm has been introduced to cluster and trim outliers in matrix-variate normal mixture models.
+The OCLUST algorithm has been extended to matrix-variate normal mixture models to facilitate clustering with outliers.
 The distribution of the difference between the log-likelihood of the subset model with one matrix removed and the full model has been shown to have an approximate shifted-gamma null distribution.
-The result is the MVN-OCLUST algorithm, which removes candidate outliers iteratively until the difference in log-likelihoods no longer diverges from the null distribution.
+The result is the matOCLUST algorithm, which removes candidate outliers iteratively until the difference in log-likelihoods no longer diverges from the null distribution.

-In simulations, MVN-OCLUST has the lowest false positive rate when outliers are present, and it is only narrowly beaten in the absence of outliers.
-Compared to matrix-variate contaminated normal mixtures \citep{tomarchio22a}, its main competitor, false negative rate is slightly higher, indicating that MVN-OCLUST is more conservative in declaring a matrix an outlier.
-In comparison to fitting the multivariate OCLUST algorithm to the vectorized data, MVN-OCLUST has much fewer free parameters to estimate and benefits from the constrained matrix-variate normal structure, greatly reducing its false positive rate.
-In a real data application, MVN-OCLUST identifies an additional two outliers compared to MVCNM.
-Because a gross outlier is removed first, it is able to determine that two of the matrices are unusual in yearly pattern.
+In simulations, matOCLUST has the lowest false positive rate when outliers are present, and it is only narrowly beaten in the absence of outliers.
+Compared to matrix-variate contaminated normal mixtures \citep{tomarchio22a}, its main competitor, false negative rate is slightly higher, indicating that matOCLUST is more conservative in declaring a matrix an outlier.
+In comparison to fitting the multivariate OCLUST algorithm to the vectorized data, matOCLUST has far fewer free parameters to estimate and benefits from the constrained matrix-variate normal structure, greatly reducing its false positive rate.
+In a real data application, matOCLUST identifies an additional two outliers compared to MVCNM.
+Because a gross outlier is removed first, matOCLUST is able to determine that two of the matrices are unusual in yearly pattern.

-Future work will be to extend the OCLUST algorithm to when clusters are not strictly Gaussian.
-The aim is to be able to identify outliers when there is significant skew in the data.
+Future work will be to extend the OCLUST algorithm to situations where clusters are not well captured via Gaussian distributions, e.g., to be able to identify outliers when there is significant skewness in the clusters.